 There are no magazine capacity restrictions in Nevada.
 Enjoy those drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like the Advanced Warfighter mag from Lancer which is a 30 rounder too.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 There are no mandatory storage requirements for firearms in Nevada , however, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
-If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.
+If you need some good ideas or best practices for storing your guns and gear here are five home firearm storage options.